 - Draft a No Scent Policy – If possible involve human resources, health and safety committee and key managers.
 Have one person responsible for answering all questions or concerns regarding the policy.
 Sample policies are readily available.
 The Canadian Centre for Occupational Health and Safety address this issue on their web site. (http://www.ccohs.ca/oshanswers/hsprograms/scent_free.html)

 - Educate building occupants.
 It is important to explain why the policy is in place and the health of individuals is at stake.
 You may choose to include brochures or flyers in payroll envelopes, publish articles in company newsletter, or give presentations.
 In any case, the goal is to inform all employees of the health concerns related to scents and why the policy is needed.

 - Review cleaning frequencies and cleaning tasks.
 Areas where odour can be troublesome such as washrooms and kitchens should be reviewed to ensure any offensive odours do not persist.

 - Consider limiting employees eating lunches at their desks.
 Odours from lunches can be very offensive to other employees.
 Having food at the office desk can harbour odour causing bacteria and create unsanitary working conditions.

-- Post a list of approved unscented products that will be used in the building.
+- Post a list of approved unscented products that will be used.
 This will avoid any potential confusion as to what is acceptable and unacceptable as cleaning products in the building.

-- Post signage that the building is now a scent free building at all entrances, in common hallways, in washrooms and in cafeterias.
+- Post signage that the building now has a scent-free policy.
+Once the policy is in effect, put up signs at all entrances, in common hallways, in washrooms and in cafeterias.

-- The week you begin to clean the building with unscented products, communicate that the change has been made.
+- Communicate the change the week you begin to clean the building with unscented products.
 Occupants will need to be reminded that their building has been cleaned – the only difference there is no lingering fragrance to remind them that this task has been done.